Have you ever been in a relationship with someone who made you feel like you were going crazy?

 You might feel really upset, angry, or even heartbroken when an abuser tries to control your thoughts and emotions.
 You have the right to feel these things because it hurts being treated so badly by someone who claims to love you.
 But don’t let yourself stay stuck in this place of anger and pain for too long.

 Remember that no matter how much it hurts you, there is probably another person out there who has been through the exact same thing and can help you.
 Talk to a friend or family member about what’s going on and tell them everything the abuser did.
 It might even help to write down your thoughts in a journal.

 After getting yourself back in control, you can start thinking about your future and how to get out of the situation.
 It might feel like you’ll never stop feeling terrible because gaslighting is designed to make victims question their own sanity.

 Focus on positive thoughts about yourself, your life, and what’s important to you.
-You deserve respect, love, happiness – just like everyone else does.
+You deserve respect, love, and happiness – just like everyone else does.
 I hope this article on how to respond to gaslighting has been helpful for you, and that it will help you know what steps to take next.

 I hope this article on how to respond to gaslighting has been helpful for you, and that it will help you know what steps to take next.
-Join my 8-week intense healing from Narcissistic Abuse Program to gain your clarity and take life to a new level!
+Join my 8-week intense healing from the Narcissistic Abuse Program to gain your clarity and take life to a new level!

 - 17 Lyran Starseed Traits!
 Are You A Lyran Starseed? - May 14, 2022

 - Shadow Self: Embrace Your Dark Side!! - April 30, 2022